|

 Nige advised me that lots of people used a special resin called Petaseal which could be poured inside the tank, and would set hard to form a seal against the elements.
 Sounds like a plan i thought, so off i went to see the gurus at LLandow classics.

 They did sell petaseal.
 However, after i talked to them about my plan, they told me that although i was on the right lines, petaseal had become a bit outdated.
 Apparently, fuel companies nowadays have introduced an ethanol mixture into their unleaded fuel, which breaks down the components of the fibreglass-like petaseal and allows bits to break off and enter the fuel system.
+However, they did stock an a new alternative called TAPOX which was german made and almost twice the price, -£37 bucks.
+Tapox claimed it would stand up to this industrial alchohol and llandow classics had not sold any yet, so i was in uncharted territory, a pioneer in the new method of lining fuel tanks.

 The xmas edition of the REOC`s gun magazine reinforced this theory regarding the ethanol in lined fuel tanks, so i took it as sound advice and dug deep in my pockets and shoe-horned out the near forty notes.

 I rang up old man meteor and he came down to oversee the pouring of the two part mix.
 I sealed off the petrol tap hole with a plastic rubber blank so that the threads were protected, and used a sheet of plastic and some elastic bands to seal the fuel cap.
+I mixed up the two components inside the tapox box (hardener and resin) and funnelled it into my freshly primed tank.

 I sloshed it about as per the instructions, to such an extent that the ever impatient old man meteor threatned to leave and go home if i shook the tank for another second.
 Afterall, he had waited at least two minutes and the impregnable 12 0/c lunch barrier was fast approaching.